 In 3D view, the sea floor image is built up in real-time directly under the vessel as the boat moves.
 If you are not moving the image will remain stagnant.
 You can also see other underwater objects and clusters of fish.
-The 3D view shows both the left and right channels of data
+The 3D view shows both the left and right channels of data.

-- A Depth, temperature, and frequency
+- A Depth and temperature

 - B Transducer beam

 - C Range

 - D 3D panel buttons

 - E Depth indication line

-- F Zoom panel buttons - G Contrast
+- F Zoom panel buttons